thu-nics/C2C/README.md

 </details>

-These demos can be reproduced with `script/playground/gradio_demo.py`.
+The demo can be reproduced with `script/playground/gradio_demo.py`.

 ## Environment Setup